akshatkavia-ai/ai-coding-assistant-4392/backend_api/README.md

 Note: If GOOGLE_API_KEY is missing, the backend will return HTTP 500 for requests that require it (e.g., POST /ask).

+Local preview note:
+- Run this service first (port 3001), then start the React frontend (port 3000).
+The frontend will point to http://localhost:3001 unless REACT_APP_BACKEND_URL is set.

 ## Quickstart

 1) Create environment file